YASH-MOHARIR/MojiMatch-Kiro/README.md

 > **Quick Summary:** Find the matching emoji between two cards before time runs out!
 Each card shows 8-20 emojis (depending on difficulty) with random sizes and rotations.
 Build combos for bonus points and time extensions.
 Choose from 4 difficulty levels (Easy, Medium, Hard, GOD).
 Compete on multiple leaderboards (All-Time, Weekly, GOD Mode) with the Reddit community.
 Built with React, TypeScript, HTML5 Canvas, and Redis.

 **Play directly on Reddit** - MojiMatcher runs natively in Reddit posts using Devvit's webview technology.
-Click the "🎮 I Accept the Challenge!" button on the splash screen to launch the full-screen game experience!
+The game appears in your Reddit feed with an animated splash screen.
+Click to launch the full-screen game experience and start playing!

 ## 🎯 What is MojiMatcher?